Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 - Find the plugin called **JiraDataSync** and click the "Edit" button to open the settings page

-??? question "What do if the plugin is not there"
+??? question "What to do if the plugin is not there"
-    If you don't see the plug-in in the list, click the ""Add" button at the top of the page.
+    If you don't see the plug-in in the list, click the "Add" button at the top of the page.
 This opens the generic Data Sync plug-in details page.
 This is not yet customized to help you more easily set up the data sync.
-We recommend, adding just enough information now to create the plug-in.
-Then edit the plug-in after its made to complete the process.
+We recommend adding just enough information now to create the plug-in.
+Then edit the plug-in after it's made to complete the process.

     To start, fill in the following fields:

     - Name: enter "JiraDataSync" exactly
-    - Connection Info: enter the the full URL to the Jira instance (see "Jira URL" below)
+    - Connection Info: enter the full URL to the Jira instance (see "Jira URL" below)
     - Login: enter your Atlassian cloud login

     Now click "Add" to save the plug-in and return you to the list of plug-ins.
 Now follow the instructions below.